ResursBank/ResursBank.github.io/_exclude/development/php-and-development-libraries/version-1-x--ecomphp-/ecomphp-features-and-tips/getpayment-magics.md

 # getPayment-magics

-Created by Thomas Tornevall, last modified on 2021-09-25 When using our API's you'll soon realize that the checkout/hosted-flow API contains most of the functions you actually need.
+When using our API's you'll soon realize that the checkout/hosted-flow API contains most of the functions you actually need.
 There are however exceptions when you have to fall over to SOAP-calls - getPaymentMethods,